See our Getting Started tutorial for instructions on how to use Storage.

 As the central KBC subsystem, Storage manages everything related to storing data and accessing it.
 It is implemented as a layer on top of various database engines that we use as our backends (MySQL/MariaDB, Redshift, and Snowflake).

-As with all other KBC components, everything that can be done through the UI can be also done programatically via the Storage API.
+As with all other KBC components, everything that can be done through the UI can be also done programmatically via the Storage API.
 See our developers’ guide to learn more.
 Every operation done in Storage must be authorized via a token.

 The Storage component manages all data stored in each KBC project: